Lauren Flax Yoga

 Words

-Since I started teaching yoga, I have used the word “ribcage” probably fifty to one hundred times a week, and never thought much of it until a class I took a few weeks ago, in which the teacher used the term “ribcase” instead of “ribcage.”
+Since I started teaching yoga, I have used the word “ribcage” probably fifty to one hundred times per week.
+I never thought much of it until a few weeks ago, when a fellow teacher used the term “ribcase” instead of “ribcage” in a class.

 But, back to the ribcage / ribcase moment.
 When I heard the word “ribcase” it struck me how odd it is that we call the bony structure around the heart a “cage.”
-A cage is for holding back something which needs to be controlled, containing it.
+A cage is for holding back something which needs to be controlled and keeping it contained.
 A case is for putting something fragile on display, making it accessible and usable.
 These are very different ways of communicating what a heart is, and the brain, it gets it.

 The Value of Nothing